saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-2-textfsm.md

   ^Arista ${MODEL}
 </pre>

 This state rule will match a string that starts with 'Arista'.
 When the text is being parsed, the '${MODEL}' will be replaced with the regex defined under that value.
-The state rule will essentially do the following:
+The state rule essentially translates to this:

 <pre style="font-size:12px">
   ^Arista (\S*)